heolfief/Course-en-Cours/README.md

 The actual software have some issues :
 - If the .csv file is not already on the SD card, the logging would be slower than expected.
 Make sure that the file already exists on the card.
-- The logging time may vary depending of how many steps (palier_moteur functions) you have added
+- The logging time may vary depending of how many steps (palier_moteur functions) you have added.
-- The object Cours_en_Cours must be called "cec" and declared as global variable
+- The object Course_en_Cours must be called "cec" and declared as global variable (away from the loop() and setup(), or from any fonction).

 ### Bootloader